postsharp/Metalama.Samples/examples/caching/caching-3/README.md

 Finally, the `CacheAttribute` aspect needs to be updated to take the `ICacheKey` interface into account.
 The same four cases must be taken into account.

 [!metalama-file CacheAttribute.cs]

+## Ordering of aspects

+We now have three aspects in our solution.
+Because they are interdependent, their execution needs to be properly ordered using a global <xref:Metalama.Framework.Aspects.AspectOrderAttribute>:

+[!metalama-file MetalamaInfo.cs]

+> [!div class="see-also"]
+> <xref:child-aspects>
+> <xref:ordering-aspects>